5 October 1910 revolution: The flag

 In relation to the flag, there were two inclinations: one of keeping the blue and white colors, traditional of Portuguese flags, and another of using "more republican" colours: green and red.
 The committee's proposal suffered several alterations, with the final design being rectangular, with the first two-fifths closest to the flagpole to be green, and the three remaining fifths, red.
 Green was chosen because it was considered the "color of hope", while red was chosen as a "combative, hot, virile" color.
 The project of the flag was approved by the Provisional Government by vote on 19 November 1910.
 On 1 December was celebrated the Feast of the Flag in front of the Municipal Chamber of Lisbon.
-The National Constituting Assembly promulgated the adoption of the flag on 19 June 1911.
+The Constituent Assembly promulgated the adoption of the flag on 19 June 1911.

 The national anthem

 On 19 June 1911 the National Constitutional Assembly proclaimed A Portuguesa as the national anthem, replacing the old anthem Hymno da Carta in use since May 1834, and its status as national symbol was included in the new constitution.
 A Portuguesa was composed in 1890, with music by Alfredo Keil and lyrics by Henrique Lopes de Mendonça, in response to the 1890 British Ultimatum.
 Because of its patriotic character, it had been used, with slight modifications, by the rebels of the 1891 uprising in a failed attempt at a coup d'état to establish a republic in Portugal, an event which caused the anthem to be forbidden by the monarchic authorities.